Best Oil ETFs to Watch in 2023

-Let’s take a look at some of the best oil ETFs to watch, how oil ETFs work and how to invest in them with competitive commissions.
+Let’s take a look at some of the best oil exchange-traded funds (ETFs) to watch, how oil ETFs work and how to invest in them with competitive commissions.

-Here is a quick-fire list of some of the best oil ETFs to watch this year.
+Here is a quick-fire list of some of the best oil exchanged-traded funds to watch this year.
 Of course, this list is not exhaustive but it does serve as a great starting point.

-- United States Oil Fund LP ETF - Best for WTI Crude Oil Exposure
+1. United States Oil Fund LP ETF CFD - Best for WTI Crude Oil Exposure

 More detailed analysis and research of these ETFs can be found further down this article.

-There are many different investment management companies that provide access to oil ETFs.
+Many different investment management companies provide access to oil ETFs.
 There are Vanguard oil ETFs, iShares ETFs and many others.
 Let’s have a look at the top three to watch this year.

 1. United States Oil Fund LP ETF (USO)

-The United States oil Fund is an exchange traded product whose shares trade on the New York Stock Exchange Arca.
-The aim of the fund is for the daily changes in percentage terms to reflect the daily changes in percentage terms of the light sweet crude oil spot price.
+The United States Oil Fund CFD (USO) is an exchange-traded product whose shares trade on the New York Stock Exchange Arca.
+The aim of the oil crude ETF is for the daily changes in percentage terms to reflect the daily changes in percentage terms of the light sweet crude oil spot price.

-The fund aims to be within plus/minus 10% of the average daily percentage change in the benchmark oil futures contract which is the near month futures contract of West Texas Intermediate Oil (WTI).
-In some cases, it could also be the subsequent month's futures contract.
+The fund aims to be within plus/minus 10% of the average daily percentage change in the benchmark oil futures contract which is the near-month futures contract of West Texas Intermediate Oil (WTI).
+In some cases, the oil crude ETF could also be the subsequent month's futures contract.

 You can trade the United States Oil Fund ETF using CFDs (contracts for difference).
 This means you can trade both long and short and potentially profit from rising and falling prices.

-The surge higher in energy prices at the beginning of 2022 has helped lift the price of the ETF to the top of the trading range.
+The surge higher in energy prices in 2023 helped lift the price of the ETF to the top of a long-term trading range dating back to 2009.
 This will now be a big test for the market.
 If the price can break through it is a conviction of buyers believing energy prices will be higher in the future and could start the beginning of a longer trend.
+However, oil is notoriously volatile so risk management is key.

 If you want to get more in-depth information about oil ETFs, have a look at the video below where a professional trader discusses the recent bullish performance in oil and shines a light on different ETFs that could be of interest to traders.

-An oil ETF (exchange traded fund) acts in a similar way to a mutual fund.
+An oil ETF (exchange-traded fund) acts similarly to a mutual fund.
 The investment company that creates the ETF would simply buy oil-related securities to track a benchmark oil index.

 The securities the fund management company invests in can vary from shares in an oil or gas-related company, or it could be buying oil directly or through derivatives such as futures and options.